Updated: April 14, 2023 - 6 min read

 Spend time with your team

 Your team is the driving force behind the development of your product, and your job is to support them.
-By spending time with them, this will give you a chance to understand their challenges, roadblocks, and frustrations.
+By spending time with them, will give you a chance to understand their challenges, roadblocks, and frustrations.
 You’ll have gained greater intuition on how to help them and where you can be most effective.
 Need ideas?

 In distributed teams, try organizing a weekly coffee break over Zoom, as an opportunity for the team to get some face-to-face time that they might be missing.